skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 You are tasked with creating a prototype of an interactive tool that helps hotel officers assign rooms to bookings.
 The prototype is limited to handling bookings for June 2024.
 The tool should display a calendar view, manage room assignments, and provide functionalities such as filtering by room type, drag-and-drop booking assignments, and exporting/importing assignments.

 Original data should be fetched from the provided backend using the following endpoints:
 - `http://hh-hotel.kr/api/v1/rooms`
 - `http://hh-hotel.kr/api/v1/bookings`

 Alternatively, `rooms.json` and `bookings.json` will be provided in case you can't fetch from the server.

-There are following sections in the page:
+There are the following sections in the page:

 - Room type filtering
 - Unassigned bookings list area